dendronhq/dendron-site/vault/pkg.dendron-next-server.md

 First, install the Dendron CLI
 ![[dendron.topic.cli#installation,1:#*]]

+For development, you may want to use `npm link` inside `packages/dendron-cli` instead so that the engine has any changes you made.

 Next, use the `launchEngineServer` command to start the server to an existing workspace

 ```
 LOG_DST=/tmp/server.txt LOG_LEVEL=debug dendron-cli launchEngineServer --port 3005 --wsRoot ~/Dendron/
 ```

+Then, inside another terminal, go to `packages/dendron-next-server`.

-Create an `.env.local` file under `dendron-next-server` and add the following
+Create an `.env.local` file under `dendron-next-server` and add the following:

 ```
 ENGINE_ENDPOINT_PORT=3005
 ```

-Run `yarn dev` to start the next server
+Run `yarn dev` within the same folder to start the next server.
  -->